IS BLOGGING STILL EFFECTIVE IN 2021?

 So, what does Google do?
 It keeps on searching for expert people sharing valuable information through blogging.
 And the best part is, anyone can be an expert source of information for Google, providing what he or she is sharing provides real value.
 And if it does, it gets rewarded by Google by gaining higher ranking in its search engine result pages.

 What we’re trying to say is there’re lots of true opportunities that you can use to become a subject matter expert in your domain through blogging and help your website rank higher in SERPs.
+Some of the challenging keywords such as robotic process automation services have great competitors, so content value has to be very professional and engaging.

 Unfortunately, this isn’t the case for a huge number of business owners as they often fail to accomplish this goal despite trying hard.